Tampa Lawyers for Construction Defect Disputes

 Patent Defects vs. Latent Defects

-• Patent Defects: These defects are visible and discoverable through reasonable inspection at the time of substantial completion or purchase.
-Patent defects include obvious issues like cracked exterior walls, improperly hung doors, visible foundation settling, or incorrectly installed fixtures.
+- Patent Defects: These defects are visible and discoverable through reasonable inspection at the time of substantial completion or purchase.
+Patent defects include obvious issues such as cracked exterior walls, improperly hung doors, visible foundation settlement, or incorrectly installed fixtures.
 Florida law generally requires property owners to identify and assert claims for patent defects within shorter timeframes because reasonable diligence should have revealed these problems.

 Design Defects vs. Construction Defects